-METALLURGICAL TESTWORK - DOWNSTREAM PROCESSING
+METALLURGICAL TESTWORK - PRODUCT GENERATION

-Metallurgical testwork completed by the Company to date, under the supervision of the Company's metallurgical consultant METS Engineering Group Pty Ltd ("METS") and based on representative samples collected from diamond drilling completed in 2017, has definitively shown that magnetic concentrates produced from all zones of the massive magnetite and the fresh disseminated magnetite are amenable to conventional salt roast / water leach processing.
+A program of metallurgical testwork designed to generate final product for end-users has been completed under the supervision of the Company's metallurgical consultant METS Engineering Group Pty Ltd ("METS").
+This round of testwork was based on representative samples of the high grade massive magnetite zone from the diamond drilling completed in the 2017 drilling campaign.

+Testwork has definitively shown that magnetic concentrates produced from all zones of the massive magnetite and the fresh disseminated magnetite are amenable to conventional salt roast / water leach processing.
 The magnetic concentrates delivered very high vanadium recoveries and rejection of gangue minerals from the high grade fresh and transition material and the disseminated medium grade fresh material.

-Vanadium grades reporting to the magnetic concentrate ranged from 1.27 to 1.34% V_2O_5 for these ore types, with weight recoveries ranging from 85.6% for the massive high grade fresh composite to 33% for the disseminated medium grade fresh composite.
+Vanadium grades reporting to the magnetic concentrate ranged from 1.27 to $1.34\%~V_2O_5$ for these ore types, with weight recoveries ranging from 85.6% for the massive high grade fresh composite to 33% for the disseminated medium grade fresh composite.